brisum/wordpress-core/wp-content/plugins/woocommerce-csvimport/readme.txt

 * add-ons versions will be visible in add-ons part and upgrade notices
 * export options other product types
 * support for xls, xml, feeds

+= 3.3.5 =
+* fix bug in export when there are no headers

+= 3.3.4 =
+* new query for retreiving images. ( thank to Felix )
+* new way of validtion image URL's
+* clear transients after product save

+= 3.3.3 =
+* post parent handling in the main plugin

+= 3.3.2 =
+* solved a bug when the plugin was installed and no header was present
+* solved a bug when the product was empty
+* always clear output before returning

+= 3.3.1 =
+* added wc_vendors plugin support
+* added woocommerce jetpack Country Groups support and currency
+* added WC_Product_Vendors support

 = 3.2.1 =
 * solved a crash when activating the new importer